Looking for customer onboarding metrics to measure the effectiveness of your onboarding program?

 Even though you would want to reduce the time taken to onboard a customer, do remember your objective is to educate the customer about how they can effectively use the product and gain value from it.

-You can tell your customers why your product is superior to your competitors’ and make them feel the same by a lot of tactics.
+You can tell your customers why your product is superior to your competitors and make them feel the same by a lot of tactics.
 But they need to find starting value as soon as they sign up.
-When is the first time your customer is going to find value from your product?
+When is the first time your customer is going to find value in your product?

 Time to first value is the point during the customer onboarding phase where the customer realizes that the product they have purchased has a lot of business value to them.
-It is the time taken for them to achieve that.
+It is the time it takes for them to achieve that.

-The above steps are certainly not the ones offering value, only when they start using the product will the customers feel it.
-The result that they desired should be delivered by our product and that is when they will find value in it.
-You need to find out the time taken to reach this measurable goal so that the first goal of your customer onboarding metrics is achieved and a time that you can be proud of.
+The above steps certainly don’t offer value on their own.
+Only when they start using the product will the customers feel it.
+The product should deliver the result that they want; that is when they will find value in it.
+You need to find out the time it takes to reach this measurable goal so that the first goal of your customer onboarding metrics is achieved within a time that you can be proud of.

 Make videos, write how-to articles, explain in the FAQ section, or offer them any other type of online material that they can use to self-educate themselves.
 The training should be made effective by addressing each of their pain points in crystal detail.
-You cannot leave out any issue, otherwise it will result in them reaching out to you via email or might want to talk to a customer success agent which can be stressful for your customer success team if a lot of customers want to do the same thing.
+You cannot leave out any issue, otherwise, it will result in them reaching out to you via email. or they might want to talk to a customer success agent.
+This can be stressful for your customer success team if a lot of customers want to do the same thing.

 Once they have gone through the training manuals and have found their first value, the next step is to observe how much they are engaging with your product.
 It will help you be aware of issues that might happen and correct your mistakes on the go.

 When we refer to customer engagement, it implies all the touchpoints inside and outside of the product.
-Measuring each of these touchpoints can give you an instant connection with the customers and put you in a position where you will be able to offer them a much better chance to operate them wisely.
+Measuring each of these touchpoints can give you an instant connection with the customers.
+It will put you in a position where you will be able to offer them a much better chance to operate them wisely.

 Getting the feedback of your customers can help you in a gazillion ways.
 During the onboarding process, it will help you understand their immediate impression of your product and the brand.
-It will also help you figure out what they think about the customer onboarding process and you can even ask them how to make improvements to your present strategy.
+It will also help you figure out what they think about the customer onboarding process.
+You can even ask them how to make improvements to your present strategy.